melezhik/outthentic/README.md

-Meta stories are very similar to upstream stories with redefined, with the only exclusion that as meta story has no scenario file there is no need for redefining a stdout.
+Meta stories are very similar to upstream stories with redefined stdout, with the only exclusion that as meta story has no scenario file there is no need for redefining a stdout.

-Meta stories can be also called as downstream stories.
+You may also call meta stories as downstream stories:

+    nano modules/foo/bar/meta.txt

 ## Ignore unsuccessful story code